CHico-Lee/Blackjack/README.md

 Unfinished Work:
-No Split feature for cards with the same rank
-No Card Cut on shoe, indicate time to shuffling
+Split feature for cards with the same rank.
+Card cut in the shoe, indicate time to shuffling

 Tools used:
 Microsoft Visual Studio 2010